Waitress (musical): Cambridge, Massachusetts (2015)

-Broadway (2016–2020, 2021–2022)
+Broadway (2016–2020)

 Broadway previews began on March 25, 2016, at the Brooks Atkinson Theatre, with the official opening on April 24, just in time for the April 28 Tony Awards cut-off date.
 Lorin Latarro replaced Brock as choreographer and Christopher Akerlind replaced Posner as lighting designer.
 For the Broadway production, elements of the book were rewritten, new choreography developed, and a new song written by Bareilles.
 Manhattan baker Stacy Donnelly and Small Business Owner Dawn Mayo of Everythingdawn were hired to ensure that the baking scenes were realistic.
 Donnelly taught the cast how to work and roll pie dough, as the role of Jenna required Mueller to crack eggs, sift flour, and roll out dough on stage.
 Mayo created all of the prop pies used in the show.
-Al Roker played the role of Joe twice since 2018.

-To help immerse audiences, real pies are warming as they enter the theater, creating the aroma of a pie shop; slices of pie are for sale.
+To help immerse audiences, real pies were warming as they entered the theater, creating the aroma of a pie shop; slices of pie were for sale.
 Cast changes included Nick Cordero taking over the role of Earl, Kimiko Glenn as Dawn, and Christopher Fitzgerald, who took part in the New York workshop, as Ogie.
 During previews, the production set a new box-office record for a single performance at the Brooks Atkinson Theatre, taking in $145,532.
-The production had required an initial investment of $12 million.
-During a technical halt at a preview performance, composer and lyricist Sara Bareilles performed two songs, including "Down at the Diner", previously cut from the production.
+The production's initial investment was $12 million.
+During a technical halt at a preview performance, Bareilles performed two songs, including "Down at the Diner", previously cut from the production.

 Waitress made history on Broadway with the four top creative spots in a show being filled by women (Bareilles, Nelson, Latarro, and Paulus).
 In addition, the costume designer and musical director were women.
 Bareilles said she was proud to be part of an all-female team: "It's really fun to be an example of the way it can look.
 We're a bunch of women who are deeply committed to finding a way to build a unified vision."
 Only the 1978 Broadway musical Runaways had a similar history, with book, music, lyrics, choreography and direction all by Elizabeth Swados.

+Notable cast replacements included Bareilles, Betsy Wolfe, Katharine McPhee, Nicolette Robinson, Shoshana Bean, Alison Luff, and Jordin Sparks as Jenna; Jason Mraz, Gavin Creel, Joey McIntyre, and Jeremy Jordan as Dr. Pomatter; Will Swenson and Joe Tippett as Earl; Bill Nolte as Joe; June Squibb as Josie (A female version of Joe), and Larry Marshall reprising the role of Joe from the US tour; Eddie Jemison reprised his role of Ogie from the film, and Al Roker played the role of Joe twice.

 The production closed on January 5, 2020, after 33 previews and 1,544 regular performances.
-On May 5, 2021, Barry Weissler announced that a remount of the original production, once again starring Bareilles, would open following the reopening of Broadway theatres.